 Every time you spend money, you’re casting a vote for the kind of world you want - Anna Lappé

-Whilst this quote was an expression of political activism, it can be loosely applied to business.
+Whilst this quote was an expression of political activism, it can be loosely applied to innovation in business.
 If the revenues generated by a company represent ‘dollar votes’ for a product or service, by startups finding niches in the market they allow consumers to ‘vote’ for these products.
 Proving that there is a market for a niche product by gaining market share, the startup influences large corporations to bring them to the mass market.

 Elon Musk was asked about this view at a recent TedTalk on Tesla and it’s profound effect on the automobile industry.
 Prior to the interest shown in Tesla, no car corporations were considering electric cars, and now they are accepted as the future of transportation.
 Therefore, even if Tesla had failed, hadn’t their business mission been successful regardless? (this is, in fact, a point of view that Musk disagrees with, but it is not without merit).